Icacos Petroglyph Group

-The Icacos Petroglyph Group (Spanish: Grupo de Petroglifos de Icacos), also known as the Río Blanco Petroglyphs (Petroglifos de Río Blanco), is an ensemble of indigenous petroglyphs that can be found on four large boulders located at the confluence of the Icacos and Cubuy rivers, within the El Toro Wilderness section of El Yunque National Forest.
+The Icacos Petroglyph Group (Spanish: Grupo de Petroglifos de Icacos), also known as the Río Blanco Petroglyphs (Petroglifos de Río Blanco), is an ensemble of Indigenous petroglyphs that can be found on four large boulders located at the confluence of the Icacos and Cubuy rivers, within the El Toro Wilderness section of El Yunque National Forest.
 The site and its environment are well-preserved due to their remote location and through their protection by the U.S. Forest Service.
 Although the address and exact coordinates are not publicly available, the site is located within the boundaries of the Río Blanco barrio of the municipality of Naguabo, Puerto Rico and can be accessed through guided tours.
 It has been listed in the National Register of Historic Places since 2015.

 About

 Motifs

-The petroglyphs are estimated to be relatively recent in the timeline of indigenous inhabitation of Puerto Rico; dating based on stylistic comparison puts them as Chican Ostionoid (1200-1492) in origin.
-The group consists of fourteen petroglyphs that depict traditional motifs of the Taino culture, mythology and society.
+The petroglyphs are estimated to be relatively recent in the timeline of Indigenous inhabitation of Puerto Rico; dating based on stylistic comparison puts them as Chican Ostionoid (1200-1492) in origin.
+The group consists of fourteen petroglyphs that depict traditional motifs of the Taíno culture, mythology and society.
 The most notable motif is that of the "wrapped ancestor", popularly and erroneously called "wrapped infant", that depict a cadaver wrapped in funerary bundles as part of last rites that were described by early Spanish chroniclers such as Fray Ramón Pané.
-This motif has been adapted into the modern popular culture of Puerto Rico as a symbol of Taino culture.
+This motif has been adapted into the modern popular culture of Puerto Rico as a symbol of Taíno culture.
 Other notable motifs include geographical patterns, local animals and plants, and anthropomorphic faces thought to represents zemis such as Yokahu and Atabey.